-"This was an unfortunate and inappropriate incident that is being investigated by the LAPD," a spokesman for Disney Studio, the film's distributor, said of the incident involving Pitt.
+"This was an unfortunate and inappropriate incident that is being investigated by the LAPD," a spokesman for Disney Studio, the film's distributor, told CNN on Thursday.

 Police did not say whether Pitt was punched or slapped, just that the attacker struck him in the face.
-The attacker was quickly tackled by bodyguards, handcuffed by police and hauled away to jail.
+He was quickly tackled by bodyguards, handcuffed by police and hauled away to jail.

-He now is barred from going near Pitt.
-Los Angeles police issued an emergency protective order effective for five days starting Thursday, but the actor's lawyer could ask a judge to extend it.
+When Sediuk is freed, he is barred from going near Pitt.
+Los Angeles police issued an emergency protective order effective for five days starting Thursday, but the actor's lawyer can ask a judge to extend it.

 Sediuk's celebrity pranks are usually silly, attention-getting stunts that do not involve violence.

 He eluded security to get a second-row seat inside the Staples Center at the 2013 Grammy Awards, despite having no credentials.
 Sediuk jumped onto the stage when Jennifer Lopez announced Adele as the winner.
 "I love you, Adele," he is heard saying as the singer approached.
 He was arrested offstage and later prosecuted on two misdemeanor charges.